Treatment of varicose veins

 Keyhole (endovenous) surgery

 More recently “keyhole” alternatives to stripping have become available, the most popular of which is radiofrequency (VNUS) closure of the veins (see section below).
-These have now become the gold standard for treating varicose veins and were recently endorsed by NICE, the government agency, as first-line treatment instead of stockings or stripping.
+These have now become the gold standard for treating varicose veins and were recently endorsed by NICE, the government advisory agency, as first-line treatment instead of stockings or stripping.
+There is also evidence from the EVRA trial published in 2018 that they should be considered for patients with leg ulceration due to venous disease.